 At The Meckenstock Group, we've built our model for growth around independent producers who are established...

 Use the list below to contact a registered representative near you.
 Are you unable to locate an advisor in your state or have...

 Check the background of this firm on FINRA’s BrokerCheck Here

 Investment Advisory Representatives offering advisory services through Main Street Advisors, LLC, a registered investment adviser.
 Securities and additional advisory services offered through Independent Financial Group, LLC (IFG), a registered broker dealer and a registered investment adviser.
 Member FINRA/SIPC.
 All of the entities mentioned above are unaffiliated.
-Licensed to sell securities in the following states: AR, AZ, CA, CO, CT, FL, GA, IA, ID, IL, IN, KS, MA, MD, MI, MN, MO, NC, NE, NV, NY, OH, OK, OR, PA, SD, TN, TX, UT, VA, WA, WI, & WY.
+Licensed to sell securities in the following states: AR, AZ, CA, CO, CT, FL, GA, IA, ID, IL, IN, KS, MD, MI, MN, MO, NC, NE, NV, NY, OH, OK, OR, PA, SD, TN, TX, UT, VA, WA, WI, & WY.
 The information provided herein has been obtained from sources believed to be reliable however we cannot guarantee or represent that it is accurate, complete or current.
 Because situations vary, any information provided on this site is not intended to indicate suitability for any particular investor.
 Hyperlinks are provided as a courtesy and should not be deemed an endorsement.
 When you link to a third party website you are leaving our site and assume total responsibility for your use or activity on the third party sites.

 The Meckenstock Group is licensed for insurance in: Kansas, Colorado, Nebraska, Oklahoma, Flordia, Ohio, Missouri, Arkansas, Iowa, Oregon, Pennsylvania, South Carolina.